scipy/scipy/doc/source/tutorial/stats/resampling.rst

 For example, suppose you and your brother Kyle find yourselves hitchhiking down a long and lonesome road.
-All of a sudden, there shines a shiny demon… in the middle… of the road.
+All of a sudden, there shines a shiny demon... in the middle... of the road.
 And he says:

    If you flip a coin with probability of heads :math:`p=0.5` exactly :math:`n=100` times, what is the probability that the number of heads